brycewray/hugo-site/content/posts/2019/08/scrivener-and-cloud.md

 ## Pursuit of APIness *vs.* realism

-Sadly, though---as is true for many a literary hero---Scrivener's greatest strength is also its greatest weakness.
+Sadly, though --- as is true for many a literary hero --- Scrivener's greatest strength is also its greatest weakness.
 At least, that's the case when it comes to the issue of how to sync Scriv files across devices.

 First, let me say it again: you can sync a Scrivener file between two Macs via iCloud all you want, because macOS-to-macOS is fine.
 Where Scrivener is dependent on Dropbox is when you bring the iOS version into play.

 **For iOS**, [iCloud's API doesn't "get" the special file structure of Scrivener](https://www.literatureandlatte.com/forum/viewtopic.php?p=244405#p244405).
 Nor, for that matter, does OneDrive's.
 And [you **absolutely** should **NEVER** try Scrivener files in Google Drive](https://scrivener.tenderapp.com/help/kb/cloud-syncing/google-drive-advisory) (even Mac-to-Mac), which brings on its own special hell.[^Gdocs]

-[^Gdocs]: For reasons passing human understanding, Google Drive thinks a text file within it---even deep within the .scriv file container---should be changed to its own .gdoc format for use with Google Docs.
+[^Gdocs]: For reasons passing human understanding, Google Drive thinks a text file within it --- even deep within the .scriv file container --- should be changed to its own .gdoc format for use with Google Docs.
 Jeeeeez.

 Only the Dropbox API, still to this day, is able to "understand" the Scriv file structure for iOS purposes.
 Until that changes, Dropbox is the only approved, proven, safe way to sync Scrivener files between macOS and iOS.
 Period.
 End of story.